origami-xyz/shitcoin-sniper-bot/README.md

 #### Requirements
 - Windows 7/10/11
 - .Net Framework 4.5
-- RPCs for each network (ex.
-Infura)
+- RPCs for each network (ex. shyft.to)

 #### Installation Guide
 Include detailed instructions on how to install and set up the bot: